Greek Chickpea, Avocado and Cucumber Salad

 Top down of the salad ingredients arranged in a large bowl, not yet tossed together.

-Because when you find a super simple, absolutely wonderful recipe, you don’t ever really forget it.
+When you find a super simple, absolutely wonderful recipe, you don’t ever really forget it.
 I tend to make this chickpea and avocado salad on sunny spring days when I want something light and totally fulfilling.

-It’s great for backyard bbqs, picnics, potlucks, or anytime at all!
+It’s great for backyard cookouts, picnics, potlucks, or anytime at all!
 And because it’s made with household staples, it comes together quickly without any cooking at all!
 Make it for meal prep or to share at your next backyard picnic or party.

 Recipe Ingredients